Top Tips for Managing Home Maintenance

 While the website is relatively new it certainly has some excellent tips and places to start.
 While we as homeowners desperate to spend our time productively, were completely immersed in our home maintenance projects we found this online resource most useful.
 We think you will too!

-HANDY REFERENCES FOR HOME MAINTENANCE BLOGS
+FURTHER READING AND HOME MAINTENANCE BLOGS

 Signs of water damage – Here’s what to look for